2016 Empress's Cup final

 2016 Empress's Cup Final was the 38th final of the Empress's Cup competition.
 The final was played at Chiba Soga Football Stadium in Chiba on December 25, 2016.
 INAC Kobe Leonessa won the championship.

 Overview

-INAC Kobe Leonessa won their 6th title, by defeating Albirex Niigata on a penalty shoot-out.
-INAC Kobe Leonessa won the title for 2 years in a row.
+INAC Kobe Leonessa won their sixth title, by defeating Albirex Niigata on a penalty shoot-out.
+INAC Kobe Leonessa won the title two consecutive years.